EOSIO/eosio-swift/README.md

 EOSIO SDK for Swift does include a signature provider implementation;  `EosioSoftkeySignatureProvider`, an example signature provider for signing transactions using K1 keys in memory. _This signature provider stores keys in memory and is therefore not secure.
 It should only be used for development purposes.
 In production, we strongly recommend using a signature provider that interfaces with a secure vault, authenticator or wallet._.

-While it is possible to use `EosioSoftkeySignatureProvider`, [Vault Signature Provider](https://github.com/EOSIO/eosio-swift-vault-signature-provider), a signature provider implementation for signing transactions using keys stored in Keychain or the device's Secure Enclave, is strongly recommeneded.
+While it is possible to use `EosioSoftkeySignatureProvider`, [Vault Signature Provider](https://github.com/EOSIO/eosio-swift-vault), a signature provider implementation for signing transactions using keys stored in Keychain or the device's Secure Enclave, is strongly recommended.

 ### RPC Provider Protocol